ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_trackedchanges/README.md

 ## "Content tracked changes" page

-A page accessible by content administrator (permission: "Administer content" + "Use Highlight changes block") that allows consulting the table of entities (content but also all other entity types where the system has detected tracked changes).
+A page accessible by content administrator (permission: "Administer content" + "Use Highlight changes block") that allows consult the list of entities (content but also all other entity types where the system has detected.

-From this page, the user can access to the listed entity page or to one of its translation.
+From this page, the user can access to the listed entity page or to one of its translation

-This tbale can be rebuilt via the "Tracked changes logs status" page.
-This page displays the latest time the list has been fully rebuilt and a "Force table" button that triggers the rebuild.
-This page is accessible via the admin menu Configuration / Content Authoring / WYSIWYG profiles / WYSIWYG tracked changes / Tracked changes logs status).

 ### Note